Harshvardhan-bajpai/DHARA-VAIDYA/README.md

 ---

 ### 5. Open Dashboard/Mobile APP
+Note: Both devices (pc and mobile) should be on same local network.
-note:correct the ip of your local server and place it in main.dart file in apk.
+Note: Check the local ip of your pc and place it in main.dart file in apk (default: 192.168.137.1).

 ---